Cayo District

-Cayo District is a district located in the west part of Belize.
+Cayo is a district located in the west part of Belize, and it contains the capital, Belmopan.
 It is the most extensive, second-most populous and third-most densely populated of the six districts of Belize.
 The district's capital is the town of San Ignacio.

 Geography

 Being the largest district, it borders Guatemala to the west, Orange Walk district to the north, Belize district to the northeast, Stann Creek district to the southeast and Toledo district to the south.
 The nation's capital, Belmopan, is located within the district.

 Other important towns and cities in the district include Benque Viejo del Carmen, twin towns of San Ignacio and Santa Elena (District's Capital), Seven Miles (El Progreso), San Antonio, Valley of Peace, St. Margaret, Roaring Creek, Armenia, San Jose Succotz, Arenal, Buena Vista, Bullet Tree Falls, Calla Creek, Esperanza, Cristo Rey, Georgeville, Unitedville, Blackman Eddy, Ontario, Camalote, Los Tambos, More Tomorrow and Spanish Lookout.

 Major rivers in the district include the Macal River and the Mopan River.